gregnordin/notes_to_self/datasette/notes-datasette.md

 - [Datasette - an ecosystem of tools for working with small data](https://www.youtube.com/watch?v=Lig2gxPEZPo) by Simon Willison.
 - [Datasette is my data hammer](https://www.jeremiak.com/blog/datasette-the-data-hammer/).

+# How-to

+## Create database from CSV file

+- Open Datasette app
+- Menu: File &rarr; New Empty Database...
+- At top left of new window, click on button `Import CSV`

 # Log

 ## Tue, 3/5/24